 All parents would love their young children to be responsible and help with some of the household chores, but you might be wondering if it’s too early to ask your 3 or 4-year-old to tackle some of the chores already.
 Even though it’s true that toddlers are messy and still have limited attention spans and tolerance to frustration, raising a responsible child as early as 3 years old is possible!

 It’s certainly too soon to expect your kid to perform the chores an adult would, but there are lots of things your little one can help you with.
-In fact, many young kids enjoy imitating their parents around the house and that proves an excellent opportunity to assign him simple and safe tasks.
+In fact, many young kids enjoy imitating their parents around the house and that proves an excellent opportunity to assign them simple and safe tasks.
 Just make sure to keep reasonable demands.
-Overwhelming a toddler with responsibilities may prove counterproductive if he gets burnt out and resentful of helping out.
+Overwhelming a toddler with responsibilities may prove counterproductive if they get burnt out and resentful of helping out.
 So, this isn’t the time to pass over the duster to the next generation!

 - Pick up toys and putting them away.